MarioDudjak/InspiringPeopleAndroidApp/README.md

 It was actually solved more easily by wrapping main LinearLayout in ScrollView.
 Another problem appeared, and it was caused by wrapping one ScrollView in another.
 Parent ScrollView had advantage in relation to child ScrollView, so scrolling both at the time was not possible.
-It is solved by Overriding onTouch method for each child ScrollView (i.e. TextView with property scrollbars="vertical") so it disallows scrolling on parent ScrolViews when user touches TextView.
+It is solved by Overriding onTouch method for each child ScrollView (i.e. TextView with property scrollbars="vertical") so it disallows scrolling on parent ScrollViews when user touches TextView.

 firstTextView.setOnTouchListener(new View.OnTouchListener(){
             @Override